 - 5 Stryker laparoscopic trainers

 Virtual Reality Trainers

 - Simbionix lap mentor

 Medical Equipment and Supplies

-- Anesthesia machine with fully stocked crash cart
+- Anesthesia machine with fully stocked crash carts

 - Other various carts with IV supplies, airway supplies, medications and other miscellaneous items

-- 1 room equipped with oxygen, carbon dioxide, nitrogen, vacuum pump and air pressure pump
+- 5 rooms equipped with oxygen, carbon dioxide, nitrogen, vacuum pumps and air pressure pumps

 - Laparoscopic simulators